jstayton/jquery-marcopolo/README.markdown

 *   **formatMinChars**(minChars, $item, $input, $list) _function, null_

-    Format the text that's displayed when the minimum number of characters (specify with the _minChars_ option) hasn't been reached.
+    Format the text that's displayed when the minimum number of characters (specified with the _minChars_ option) hasn't been reached.
 The message is displayed in a list item with the class _mp\_min\_chars_:

         <li class="mp_min_chars">